 The horizontal location in the SiZer map are the same as in the scale space plot above.
 The vertical locations correspond to the window widths of the family of blue curves, shown on the log scale.
 Each pixel shows a color that essentially gives the result of a hypothesis test for the slope of the blue curve, at the point indexed by the horizontal location, and at the scale (window width) corresponding to that row.
 When the slope is significantly positive (negative) the pixel is colored blue (red, respectively).
 When the slope is not significant (as happens in regions where sampling noise is dominant), the color purple is used.
 There is a fourth SiZer color, that does not appear in Figure 1b, which is gray, used to show pixel locations where the data are too sparse for reasonable statistical inference.
+For the exact rule on labeling pixels gray see Chaudhuri and Marron (1999).
+The rule on labeling pixels gray is not changed by the theory developed in this paper.

 Note that each jump in Figure 1a corresponds to a red or a blue (depending on the direction of the jump) region in the SiZer map in Figure 1b.
-Thus SiZer has correctly found all 11 of the jumps in the thick black curve, so for the specific goal of finding important features it substantially outperforms wavelet methods.
+Thus SiZer has correctly found all 11 of the jumps in the thick black curve, so for the specific goal of finding important features it substantially outperforms wavelet methods - see Marron et al (1998) for discussion of some wavelet analysis results.